eic/epic-prod/docs/RECO/main/index.md

     SINGLE , Sub-directory or File Count:2
         e- , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:28
             10GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:30
             1GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:25
             200MeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:17
             20GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:87
             2GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:18
             500MeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:8
             5GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:1
         pi- , Sub-directory or File Count:1
             1GeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:1